Market Segmentation Trees

 if variable $j$ is numeric, or

-if variable $j$ is categorical (note that this is a slight abuse of notation, as $S_1(j,s)$ and $S_2(j,s)$ do not represent the \textit{final} leaves of the tree but rather could eventually become internal splitting nodes as the training procedure progresses).
-We wish to find the decision tree split $(j,s)$ resulting in the minimal loss incurred in leaves $S_1(j,s)$ and $S_2(j,s)$, which corresponds to the following optimization problem:
+if variable $j$ is categorical.
+We wish to find the decision tree split $(j,s)$ resulting in the minimal loss incurred in leaves $S_{l,1}(j,s)$ and $S_{l,2}(j,s)$, which corresponds to the following optimization problem:

 This problem can be solved through an exhaustive search over all potential splitting variables and split points, choosing the split $(j,s)$ which achieves the best value of the objective function.
 When evaluating each split $(j,s)$, the data is partitioned according to the split and a response model is fit in each partition through solving Eq. (\ref{eqn:leafmodtrain}); the training errors from these models are then summed together to compute objective function (\ref{eqn:greedy}).
 For continuous numerical variables, a search over all possible split points may be computationally infeasible, so instead the following approximation is used.
-The values of the continuous variable observed in the training data are sorted, and every $q$th quantile is evaluated as a candidate split point, where $q$ is a parameter chosen by the practitioner.
+The values of the continuous variable observed in the training data are sorted, and every $q^{th}$ quantile is evaluated as a candidate split point, where $q$ is a parameter chosen by the practitioner.
 In our numerical experiments, the value of $q$ varies between 2 and 10 depending on the application.

 After a split is selected in this manner, the procedure is then recursively applied in the resulting leaves until a stopping criteria is met.
 Examples of stopping criteria include a maximum tree depth limit or a minimum number of training set observations per leaf.
-To prevent overfitting, the CART pruning technique detailed in \citet{breiman1984classification} can be applied to the MST using a held-out validation set of data.
-To keep our paper concise, we refer the reader to \citet{breiman1984classification} for an in-depth description of the pruning method.
+Pseudocode for our training procedure is provided in Algorithm \ref{alg}.
+To prevent overfitting, the CART pruning technique detailed in \citet{breiman2017classification} can be applied to the MST after the training procedure using a held-out validation set of data.